All Episodes

 What's going to be next?

-Well, there's a war on women being waged out there, and what do you bet that there is an effort?
+Well, there's a war on women being waged out there.

-Well, we know this effort's been underway for a long time.
+Probably, well, we know this effort's been underway for a long time.

-Used to be headed up by a Republican woman by the name of Ann Stone back in the 90s, but it's been around for a long time, but that will be the next area the Democrats and the left attempt to co-op the Republicans under the guise of helping them.
+Republicans for choice used to be headed up by a Republican woman by the name of Ann Stone back in the 90s, but it's been around for a long time.

-So yeah, this is the Republicans got to do this.
+So, yeah, this is the Republicans got to do this.

 In order to have a chance at gay money, in order to have a chance at gay votes, Republicans have got to do this.

-And pretty soon there isn't going to be a Republican party.
+And pretty soon, there isn't going to be a Republican Party.

 This is one reason why I predicted, what, two, three weeks ago, that Chris Christie will seek the Democrat presidential nomination in 2016.

-Yeah, I know Arnold won his second term, but are they term limited out there to two terms?
+Yeah, I know Arnold won his second term, but are they term-limited out there to two terms?

-I'm trying to see he's he was gone at okay.
+I'm trying to see he was gone.

 I was trying to determine whether Schmidt's campaign was victorious or not for Schwarzenegger.

-So I just I just wanted to pass that on.
+So, I just wanted to pass that on.

-I touted one of the great blogs that we use here in Show Prep every day, the Morning Bell from the Heritage Foundation, and their post today, the Supreme Court's marriage decisions by the numbers.
+In the meantime, I mentioned to you yesterday or the day before, I touted one of the great blogs that we use here in Show Prep every day, the Morning Bell from the Heritage Foundation, and their post today, the Supreme Court's marriage decisions by the numbers.

 And this is an interesting post.